cnb0/learning-k8s/k8s-monitoring-alerting/00-notes.md

 ```

 A Kubernetes cluster has multiple components and layers, and across each of them we will find different
 failure points that we need to monitor.

+- find out which nodes are consuming the most resources -
+            It shows the CPU and memory usage of the nodes:
+                        $ kubectl top nodes
+- From Cloud Provider UI - Cluster,Nodes,Controllers,Container insights

+  - Check container metrics, logs, and environmental variables
+  - Logs are tied up with kube events
+  - kubectl events to monitor the application
+  - logs  are to debug the applications
+  - Kubernetes metrics for the operational monitoring of your deployments

+  - AKS metrics and environment variables, as well as logs with log filtering.
+    set alerts on any metric that you would like to be notified of by leveraging
+    Azure Insights.

 These are some typical use cases for Kubernetes monitoring.

 1.Monitoring Kubernetes clusters and nodes
 2.Monitoring Kubernetes deployments and pods